 This what they say: “Don’t go where you’re not loved.”

 It’s okay.
 I’m okay.
-Failing does not kill me.
+My fear of failure is realized.
+And I realize, failing doesn’t kill me.
 It doesn’t even embarrass me.
 And I walk away with no regrets.

 Leaving acting doesn’t change my inner journey toward wholeness-through-art, instead I turn to a new mode of transportation, which is the written word.

-But there’s one thing failing in my first great passion has given me that no one can take away, which is the knowledge that I’m the kind of person who gets back up after falling and keeps moving forward.
+But, there’s one thing failing in my first great passion has given me that no one can take away, the knowledge I’m the kind of person who gets back up after falling and keeps moving forward.

 Which is what I intend to do until my reel runs out.